pmndrs/react-postprocessing/README.md

 #### SMAA

 By default, `SMAA` is disabled in `EffectComposer`.
-If enabled, you can now pass additional properties for configuring SMAA, such as `edgeDetection`, which sets edge detection threshold.
+When enabled, you can pass additional properties for configuring SMAA, such as `edgeDetection`, which sets edge detection threshold.
 Note that SMAA uses a loader so you have to wrap everything in `Suspense`:

 ```jsx
 <Suspense fallback={null}>